 If you or a loved one has fallen victim to any of these practices, it is important to know that you may have means for recourse.
-Auto fraud is a very serious offense, and I have worked for more than a decade on these issues.
-I am now dedicated to helping those who have suffered from it recover financially.
-I am ready to help you do the same.
+Auto fraud is a very serious offense, and we have worked for more than a decade on these issues.
+We are dedicated to helping those who have suffered from it recover financially.
+We are ready to help you do the same.

-I take an aggressive stance with auto dealerships because I know they won’t pay anything unless you light a fire under them.
-I have arrived at significant success helping clients pursue compensation and accountability when they have suffered from:
+We take an aggressive stance with auto dealerships because we know they won’t pay anything unless you light a fire under them.
+We have arrived at significant success helping clients pursue compensation and accountability when they have suffered from:

-I want to point out that auto dealerships may have their own repair shops and are required to submit a written estimate of repair.
+Note: Auto dealerships may have their own repair shops and are required to submit a written estimate of repair.
 If you don’t get a written estimate, you are only required to pay $100 of your bill.
-People typically just pay the bill, but can sue dealership later to get money back because they never received a written estimate.
+People typically just pay the bill, but you can sue the dealership later to get money back because you never received a written estimate.